-MEMPHIS, TENN. — John Stout Sr., whose long and distinguished career in the flour milling and food industries spanned more than six decades, died on Oct.
+MEMPHIS, TENN. — John T. Stout Sr., whose long and distinguished career in the flour milling and food industries spanned more than six decades, died on Oct.
 9 in Memphis.
-He was 96 years old.
+Mr. Stout was 96 years old.

-Mr. Stout graduated from Earlham College with a bachelor’s degree in September 1943, after enrolling in the V-7 Navy Program in 1942.
-After graduation, he attended officers training for the Navy at Notre Dame, and graduated as an Ensign in February 1944.
-Upon graduation from Notre Dame, the Navy sent him to Florida for small boat training and he was assigned to LST550 as an officer.
-Mr. Stout participated in the invasion of Southern France, leading the first wave of Small Boats.
+A graduate of Earlham College with a bachelor’s degree in September 1943, Mr. Stout had enrolled in the V-7 Navy Program in 1942.
+After graduation, he attended officers’ training for the Navy at Notre Dame, and graduated as an Ensign in February 1944.
+Upon graduation from Notre Dame, the Navy sent him to Florida for small boat training, and he was assigned to LST550 as an officer.
+Mr. Stout participated in the invasion of Southern France, leading the first wave of small boats.

 Mr. Stout graduated from Harvard with a master’s degree in business administration in November 1947 and joined Dixie Portland Flour Mills, a family business, in late 1947.
 He spent the next three years in accounting and transportation, working at plants in Arkansas City, Kas., Higginsville, Mo., and Richmond, Va.

-In 1950, Mr. Stout accepted the position of treasurer of Dixie Portland Flour Mills, headquartered in Memphis.
+In 1950, Mr. Stout was named treasurer of Dixie Portland Flour Mills, headquartered in Memphis.
 He was promoted to executive vice-president in 1959, following the sale of Dixie Portland to Federal Compress and Warehouse.
-In 1965, he was promoted to president of the company, and elected to the board of directors of Federal Compress.
+In 1965, he was promoted to president of the company and elected to the board of directors of Federal Compress.

 Holly Farms was acquired by Tyson Foods in 1989, and immediately began selling the non-poultry businesses.
 Mr. Stout and a group of managers acquired Diana Fruit Co. from Tyson Foods in 1990, and he led Diana Fruit as chairman of the board for the next 20 years.

-“We were fortunate to have had such a great and loving father and servant leader for 96 years,” said John Stout Jr., who followed his father into the milling industry and is currently chief executive officer of Plaza Belmont, an equity fund manager that specializes in buyouts and growth capital transactions for middle market food manufacturing companies
+“We were fortunate to have had such a great and loving father and servant leader for 96 years,” said John Stout Jr., who followed his father into the milling industry and is currently chief executive officer of Plaza Belmont, a private equity firm that specializes in buyouts and growth capital transactions for middle market food manufacturing companies.

 In lieu of flowers, the family requests that donations be made in his honor to Second Presbyterian Church in Memphis, or The Friends Church located at 301 N. Chapel Street in Paoli, IN 47454.

-Funeral service will be held at The Friends Church in Paoli, Ind., at 10 a.m. on Saturday, Oct.
-12. There also will be a memorial celebration of life ceremony held at a Second Presbyterian Church in Memphis on Saturday, Oct.
-19, with a visitation at 3 p.m. followed by a service at 4 p.m.
+Funeral services were held at The Friends Church in Paoli, Ind., on Saturday, Oct.
+12. There also was to be a memorial celebration of life ceremony at Second Presbyterian Church in Memphis on Oct.
+19, with a visitation followed by a service.